-One of the main casualties of road debris (and pot holes) are often the 6 series’ tie rods and steering boots.
+One of the main casualties of road debris (and potholes) is often the 6 series' tie rods and steering boots.
 Augmented by age the steering boots become brittle, causing them to disintegrate under even the smallest impact.
-The BMW 6 series tie rods are also susceptible to wear an tear.
-Age and years of aggressive driving can cause the ball joints to deteriorate, creating “sloppy” steering, front end alignment issues and creaking sounds from the front end.
-Impact from debris and potholes can also destroy tie rod components – a potentially dangerous condition that can cause a loss of control of the vehicle if not fixed.
+The BMW 6 series tie rods are also susceptible to wear and tear.
+Age and years of aggressive driving can cause the ball joints to deteriorate, creating "sloppy" steering, front-end alignment issues, and creaking sounds from the front end.
+The impact from debris and potholes can also destroy tie rod components - a potentially dangerous condition that can cause a loss of control of the vehicle if not fixed.

 If you are replacing the tie rods on a E63/E64 6 series with Active Steering, you will have to complete an active steering adjustment with a BMW diagnostic scanner at the conclusion of this repair.
 For more information, please see our article on active steering adjustment.
 If you need to purchase a BMW diagnostic scanner to adjust your active steering, please click here.

 View the detailed parts diagram for this repair.

 Includes detailed part diagrams, part numbers and links to purchase all of the required components needed to complete this repair.

 Section 1 - Removing the BMW E64 Tie RodsRemoving the two tie rods from the BMW 6 series is actually a simple procedure.
 The tie rods are easily accessible with a minimal amount of parts that need to be cleared out of the way